codelittinc/engineering-hiring/README.md

 ### Interview example

-1. _Hi, my name is Kaio, and I'm the CTO here at codelitt at Codelitt.
+1. _Hi, my name is Kaio, and I'm the CTO here at codelitt.
 I am responsible for this interview with you today.
 Thanks for joining today!_
 2. _Let me explain the plan for this call.
 I'll start by introducing myself, then we will talk a little bit about Codelitt, we will talk about this position and then get started on discussing software engineering.
 During this process feel free to interrupt me if you have any questions, remember that you are interviewing us as well._
 3. Here at Codelitt we build products.
 We work with companies of all sizes, from startups with one people to big corporations with more than 98 thousand employees.
 What they have in common